currawong-project/libcw/docs/notes.md

 Record Implementation:
 ----------------------

+- The record schema (a.k.a type) is formed from a heirarchy of record types.

+- Only the top level of the heirarchy is writable.
+The base type and below is read-only.

+- Duplicate field names are not allowed in the type hierarchy.

+- A data record is made from  a tuple of the form (type, values, base) where
+  + 'values' is an array containing one entry for each field in the 'type'
+  + 'base' is a pointer to the base record.

+- A record schema is made up of a tuple (fields,map)
+  + 'fields' is an array of field desc (fdesc) tuples of the form (name,value_type,offset).
+  + The field value of a data record is accessed as the offset into the record value array given by the associated map fdesc->offset.

+- The rationale for the above characteristics is as follows:
+  + Records may be split (routed) into separate arrays by simpy setting the base pointer of the new record to the record being routed.
+No data copying is required.

 When record types are instantiated a check is done to verify that none of the new top level fields have matching field labels with any fields in the base hierarchy.